On Harnessing Idle Compute at the Edge for Foundation Model Training: Introduction

 \mypar{1.
-Excessive per-device memory consumption} Existing edge training approaches (\eg DTFM~\cite{dtfm}, EDDL~\cite{eddl}), employ data parallelism (DP), pipeline parallelism (PP) or a combination of both.
+Excessive per-device memory consumption} Existing edge-training approaches (\eg DTFM~\cite{dtfm}, EDDL~\cite{eddl}) employ data parallelism (DP), pipeline parallelism (PP), or a combination of both.
 While the typical usable memory on phones is around 512MB~\cite{flexnn}, the memory demand of training a model can be hundreds of GB.
-Even with commonly adopted model parallelism in edge training, the per-device memory demand cannot be met for all sizes of models (detailed in \S\ref{sec:memory-demand}).
+Even with the forms of model parallelism commonly adopted in edge training, the per-device memory demand remains too high across model sizes (detailed in \S\ref{sec:memory-demand}).

 \mypar{2.
 High communication volume among devices} Although tensor parallelism (TP) used in cloud training approaches (\eg Alpa~\cite{alpa}) is a key enabler for reducing per-device memory consumption, it shifts the problem to communication.
 In addition to gradient AllReduce in DP, TP introduces additional AllReduce and AlltoAll at each layer in both backward and forward propagation (detailed in \S\ref{sec:memory-demand}).
-So, leveraging TP naively to fit model training into device capability results in high communication overhead, making it challenging to use it in an edge setting with constrained network bandwidth.
+Naively using TP to fit training within device capabilities therefore creates high communication overhead, making it difficult to use in edge settings with constrained network bandwidth.

 \mypar{3.
 Handling device heterogeneity and churn} Current approaches (\eg DTFM, Alpa) involve \emph{all} devices in training without fully considering their heterogeneity in compute and communication characteristics.
 This ends up including stragglers in the communication-intensive DP and TP, slowing down the training process.
-Moreover, edge environments are inherently dynamic -- devices can disconnect, fail, or join at any point during training.
-Current approaches either assume a static device set (\eg Alpa, DTFM) or lack fine-grained fault recovery and seamless integration of newly available devices (\eg SWARM~\cite{swarm}, Asteriod~\cite{asteroid}), making them inefficient in real-world edge deployments.
+Moreover, edge environments are inherently dynamic---devices can disconnect, fail, or join at any point during training.
+Current approaches either assume a static device set (\eg Alpa, DTFM) or lack fine-grained fault recovery and seamless integration of newly available devices (\eg SWARM~\cite{swarm}, Asteroid~\cite{asteroid}), making them inefficient in real-world edge deployments.